 *The legal landscape around CBD is unclear and changing rapidly both at the Federal and State level.
 Federally, the 2018 Farm bill legalized industrial hemp and its derivatives, including CBD, however, the bill specifically provided that States may have more restrictive legislation.

 At the State and local level, while CBD has been declared legal in a number of States or localities, in others its status remains unsettled and the landscape is changing rapidly.
 Even in States and localities where the law is adverse, enforcement is haphazard and often stems from misinformation or misunderstanding.

 It is important to understand that, generally, the law is more favorable towards CBD produced from hemp than from marijuana and Green Roads’ products are produced exclusively from hemp.
-Also Green Roads products contain <0.0mg THC.
+Also Green Roads products contain less than 0.0mg THC.